cutopia-labs/CUtopia/README.md

 ## Guidelines
 ### Semester Data Update
-1. Run the course scraper to generate static data & derived data
+1. Run the course scraper (and modify current term config) to generate static data & derived data

 2. Copy the courses into data/courses

 3. Copy the `course_list.json` and `instructors.json` into public/resources

 4. Copy the `subject_course_names.json` into data, and run `python derive.py` to generate `courses.json`

+5. Modify the current term & expire before in configs after BE deployed

 # Getting Started with Create React App